What is Art Journaling?

 This is my favorite journal to use.
 It’s a good size (roughly 8×11) and has 64 pages to fill up.

-The pages are very thick and perfect for many types of heavier paints and ink.
+The pages are thick and perfect for many heavier paints and ink types.
 It’s not so good for watercolor, but there are other journals I use for that.

 Strathmore Hardbound Mixed Media Art Journal